-Clients may apply for Credit Line Loans from our affiliated banks, using eligible securities accounts, including eligible Advisory accounts, as collateral.
-The proceeds of such loans may not be used to (a) purchase, carry, or trade in securities, (b) repay or retire any indebtedness incurred to purchase, carry, or trade in securities, or (c) repay or retire any debt to (or otherwise purchase any product or service from or any security or other asset issued by) any Stifel entity.
-If Advisory accounts are used to collateralize Credit Line Loans, the accounts are pledged to support any Credit Line Loans extended and Clients are not permitted to withdraw funds or other assets unless sufficient amounts of collateral remain to continue supporting the Credit Line Loans (as determined by the applicable Stifel Bank entity, in its sole discretion).
-Although Clients are required to satisfy such collateral requirements, they may terminate their Advisory relationship with us, at which time these funds or assets will be maintained in a brokerage account at Stifel.
-Clients pay interest to the applicable Stifel Bank entity on Credit Line Loans at customary rates.
+repay or retire any indebtedness incurred to purchase, carry, or trade in securities, or (c) repay or retire any debt to (or otherwise purchase) any product or service.

+If Advisory account assets are used to collateralize Credit Line Loans, the accounts are pledged to support any Credit Line Loans extended and Clients are not permitted to withdraw funds or other assets unless sufficient amounts of collateral remain to continue supporting the Credit Line Loans (as determined by the applicable Affiliated Bank, in its sole discretion).
+Clients may terminate their Advisory relationship with us at any time, at which time these funds or assets will be maintained in a brokerage account at Stifel.
+Clients pay interest to the applicable Affiliated Bank on Credit Line Loans at customary interest rates.
 Certain eligibility requirements must be met and loan documentation must be completed prior to applying for Credit Line Loans.

-Credit Line Loans extended by Stifel Bank are typically demand loans that are subject to collateral maintenance requirements.
-These entities may demand repayment at any time.
-If the required collateral value is not maintained, the banking entity may require additional collateral, partial or entire repayment of any Credit Line Loans extended.
+Credit Line Loans extended by an Affiliated Bank are typically demand loans that are subject to collateral maintenance requirements.
+The Affiliated Bank may demand repayment at any time.
+If the required collateral value is not maintained, the Affiliated Bank may require additional collateral, or partial or entire repayment of any Credit Line Loans extended.
 Clients may need to deposit additional cash or securities as collateral on short notice or repay a partial or entire amount of the funds borrowed if the value of their portfolio declines below the required loan-to-value ratio.
-Stifel Bank may refuse to fund any advance request due to insufficient collateral.
-Stifel Bank may increase your collateral maintenance requirement at any time without notice, and may call your Credit Line Loan at any time and for any reason.
-Because Stifel Bank assigns different release rates to different asset types, in some cases, Clients may also be able to satisfy such requirements by selling securities with a low release rate and investing and/or holding the proceeds in assets that have a higher release rate for the loan.
-In each case, failure to promptly meet requests for additional collateral or repayment, or other circumstances including a rapidly declining market, may cause our banking affiliate to instruct us to liquidate some or all of the collateral supporting any Credit Line Loan in order to meet collateral maintenance requirements.
+An Affiliated Bank may refuse to fund any advance request due to insufficient collateral.
+An Affiliated Bank may increase your collateral maintenance requirement at any time without notice, and may call your Credit Line Loan at any time and for any reason.
+Because each Affiliated Bank assigns different release rates to different asset types, in some cases, Clients may also be able to satisfy such requirements by selling securities with a low release rate and investing and/or holding the proceeds in assets that have a higher release rate for the loan.
+In each case, failure to promptly meet requests for additional collateral or repayment, or other circumstances including a rapidly declining market, may cause our banking affiliate to instruct us to liquidate some or all of the collateral supporting any Credit Line Loan in order to meet collateral maintenance requirements without needing your approval.
 You will not be entitled to choose the securities that will be sold.
 Depending on market circumstances, the prices obtained for the securities may be less than favorable.
 Any required liquidations may interrupt the account's investment strategy and may result in adverse tax consequences or additional fees being assessed.